CartoDB/cartodb/doc/developer-center/import-api/guides/06-the-arcgis-connector.md

 Response timeout from the ArcGIS&trade; server is set to 60 seconds.

-This means if the ArcGIS&trade; server did not finish the request in 60 seconds, after the connection was made, so the resulting dataset will be incomplete and the import will fail.
+This means the ArcGIS&trade; server did not finish the request in 60 seconds, after the connection was made, so the resulting dataset will be incomplete and the import will fail with a `Download timeout` error code.

 Response timeouts can happen for a number of reasons, the more commons ones are because the ArcGIS&trade; server is overloaded and is not able to respond in a timely manner or the dataset is too big to be transferred in 60 seconds from the server to CARTO.